talosgl/jojos-tech-guides/docs/python-script-setup.md

 ---

 ## Part 1: Steps to do One-Time per Computer
-You should only need to do the steps in this section should one time on your computer (or per use account).
+You should only need to do the steps in this section should one time on your computer (or per user account).

 ### 1. Install Python
 Go to https://www.python.org/downloads/ and download and install the newest version of Python for your platform.